 This is an important accent to the many occasions that the people of Rhineland Pfalz find to celebrate – the 5th season of Carnival being just one of the bigger parties.

-…which is not the case for Germany, where the trumpet is a favourite of local brass bands
+The lack of trumpets ina brass band is not the case for Germany, where it is a favourite of local brass bands

 ..whether playing the slightly off melody Guggemusik – imported from Switzerland and its border German states…

 …or by other dark imports from the mountain regions, where Fastnacht or Carnival is a time to ward off the mountain spirits.

 There are showers of tape-like confetti that, as in Switzerland, is all of one colour.

 The confetti was introduced to replace the candies that were thrown from earlier parades but banned for a time.

 The philosophy about it being one colour was that if it was picked off the street to be thrown again, it would be recognisable as such –as if it were multi-coloured, it would be hard to distinguish between the fresh confetti and that mixed with rubbish from the street.

 All sorts of treats are thrown for the children who wait expectantly …some with their bags all ready for the booty

 …but the big kids keep their goodies in more creative storage, like the hoods of jackets….

 … and are sometimes thrown things that are definitely not meant for children.